 It is the system integrator's responsibility to consider these influences regarding the application.
+For more details, refer to the APS Safety Manual.

-5.7 Mounting clips
+5.8 Mounting clips

 The code tape is fixed to the elevator hoistway using special clips that allow for vertical movement of the code tape but prevent any horizontal or twisting movements.